-Our nominating and corporate governance committee will consist of two members.
-The chair of our nominating and corporate governance committee will be Elona Kogan, and the other member will be Carol O'Donnell.
-Our board of directors will confirm that each member of the nominating and corporate governance committee is independent under the listing standards of the NYSE American.
+Our board of directors has established a nominating and corporate governance committee, which consists of two members.
+The chair of our nominating and corporate governance committee is Elona Kogan, and the other member is Carol O'Donnell.
+Our board of directors has confirmed that each member of the nominating and corporate governance committee is independent under the listing standards of the NYSE American.